arnabkaycee/ai-agent-catalog-consul/README.md

 Medium Article:
 https://medium.com/@CorticalFlow/googles-agent2agent-a2a-protocol-implementation-with-ollama-integration-27f1c9f2d4d3

 This repository demonstrates an implementation of Google's Agent2Agent (A2A) protocol integrated with Ollama for local LLM inference.
-It now also includes integration with Model Context Protocol (MCP) for tool usage and sharing.
+It now also includes integration with Model Context Protocol (MCP) for tool usage and sharing, as well as HashiCorp Consul for service discovery and dynamic agent orchestration.

 ## Project Structure